The Curriculum & Schedule

 - Develop an appreciation and understanding of other cultures

 - Develop critical thinking skills with an international perspective

 What else will students study?

-In addition to INTL 1100 and ANTH 1200, GSIS students meet daily to discuss issues and participate in enrichment activities dealing with a specific area of the world.
+In addition to INTL 1100, GSIS students meet daily to discuss issues and participate in enrichment activities dealing with a specific area of the world.
 Students will be divided into four regional areas, with each area group being introduced to a language spoken in that area by native speakers.
 Students will study these areas' culture, customs, and lifestyles and curate a cultural dinner with ethnic food, traditional dances, foreign songs, culturally-appropriate skits, and more.

 Is geography included in the curriculum?